 We offer two angle grinder adapters.
 The aluminum angle grinder adapter is domestically produced and has 5/8" x 11 TPI threading that allows it to fit onto most domestically branded angle grinders.
 It has one set screw to bite into our chipped shaft drill bits to hold the bit in place.

 The steel angle grinder adapter is made for the industry in Japan and has two set screws for a positive grip on any of our chipped drill bits.
 The steel adapter comes with threading for U.S. branded angle grinders (5/8" x 11TPI) or in M14 threading (M14) for European and Australian branded angle grinders.

 Due to safety concerns, the hex shaft drill bits and the 5/16" brad point drill bit will not fit into any of our angle grinder adapters.

 Inoculation Tools for Mushroom Cultivation

 We carry the widest selection of inoculation tools in the industry!
 Find one that fits your inoculation style.

-The Palm Style Brass Inoculation Tool works as above but it has a heavy duty spring that is sturdy enough that you will need the palm of your hand to depress the plunger.
-This is a two handed operation so make sure the logs are straight as crooked logs are difficult to inoculate wit this tool.
+The Palm Style Brass Inoculation Tool works as above but it has a heavy-duty spring that is sturdy enough that you will need the palm of your hand to depress the plunger.
+This is a two handed operation so make sure the logs are straight as crooked logs are difficult to inoculate with this tool.

 These high quality tools are designed for durability and ease of operation and maintenance.